Wisconsin driver’s ed grant OPEN — apply NOW!

 • ✅ Identity and date-of-birth document.

-• ✅ Any additional documents required by DMV for your situation.
+• ✅ Any additional DMV-required documents for your teen’s application.

-Keep these items together in a folder so nothing is forgotten on road test day.
+Keep these items together in one folder so nothing is forgotten on road test day.

 Step 5: Schedule the Wisconsin road test and understand the fees